uspki/policies/certificate-policy.md

 For the Root and Subordinate CAs:
 - The Policy Authority is responsible for approving or denying requests for CA certificate issuances.

-For all CAs, prior to the issuance of any Certificate, the CA SHALL obtain the following documentation from the Applicant:
+For all CAs, prior to the issuance of any Certificate, the CA shall obtain the following documentation from the Applicant:

 1. A certificate request, which may be electronic; and
 2. An executed Subscriber Agreement or Terms of Use, which may be electronic.

-The certificate request SHALL contain a request from, or on behalf of, the Applicant for the issuance of a Certificate, and a certification by, or on behalf of, the Applicant that all of the information contained therein is correct.
+The certificate request shall contain a request from, or on behalf of, the Applicant for the issuance of a Certificate, and a certification by, or on behalf of, the Applicant that all of the information contained therein is correct.

-The CA SHALL be responsible for validating the information in the certificate request and the identity evidence to ensure the information is:
+The CA shall be responsible for validating the information in the certificate request and the identity evidence to ensure the information is:

 - properly formed
 - accurate
 - meets the requirements for the type of certificate requested: a device Domain Validation SSL end entity certificate, a device Organizational Validation SSL end entity certificate, a CA Certificate, or a Certificate Status Server (OCSP) signing certificate

-All communications supporting the certificate application and issuance process SHALL be authenticated and protected from modification; any electronic transmission of shared secrets shall be protected.
+All communications supporting the certificate application and issuance process shall be authenticated and protected from modification; any electronic transmission of shared secrets shall be protected.
 Communications may be electronic or out-of-band.
-Where electronic communications are used, cryptographic mechanisms commensurate with the strength of the public/private key pair SHALL be used.
-Out-of-band communications SHALL protect the confidentiality and integrity of the data.
+Where electronic communications are used, cryptographic mechanisms commensurate with the strength of the public/private key pair shall be used.
+Out-of-band communications shall protect the confidentiality and integrity of the data.

-All CAs SHALL shall specify the procedures for validating information and identity evidence in the CA CPS.
+All CAs shall specify the procedures for validating information and identity evidence in the CA CPS.

 ## 4.2 Certificate application processing

 ### 4.2.1 Performing identification and authentication functions
-All CAs SHALL establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant.
+All CAs shall establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant.

 For end entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates:

-- The Applicant information SHALL include at least one Fully-Qualified Domain Name to be included in the Certificate's SubjectAltName extension
+- The Applicant information shall include at least one Fully-Qualified Domain Name to be included in the Certificate's SubjectAltName extension
-- All Fully-Qualified Domain Names to be included in the Certificate's SubjectAltName extension SHALL be verified in accordance with Section 3.2 before issuance of the certificate
+- All Fully-Qualified Domain Names to be included in the Certificate's SubjectAltName extension shall be verified in accordance with Section 3.2 before issuance of the certificate
-- CAA records for DotGov and DotMil domains SHALL be checked prior to issuance of any certificate and the CA SHALL act in accordance to the rules in the CAA records if present.
-The CA SHALL identify in Section 4.2 of the CPS the Issuer Domain Name(s) used for CAA records.
+- CAA records for DotGov and DotMil domains shall be checked prior to issuance of any certificate and the CA shall act in accordance to the rules in the CAA records if present.
+The CA shall identify in Section 4.2 of the CPS the Issuer Domain Name(s) used for CAA records.

-The CA MAY use the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 825 days prior to issuing the Certificate.
+The CA may use the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 825 days prior to issuing the Certificate.

-All Subordinate CAs SHALL develop, maintain, and implement documented procedures that identify and require additional verification activity for High Risk Certificate Requests for .GOV (DotGov) and .MIL (DotMil) assets prior to the Certificate's approval.
+All Subordinate CAs shall develop, maintain, and implement documented procedures that identify and require additional verification activity for High Risk Certificate Requests for .GOV (DotGov) and .MIL (DotMil) assets prior to the Certificate's approval.

 Delegated Third Parties are not allowed under this policy.